TestSmells/TestSmellDetector/README.md

             <td>Default Test</td>
             <td>
                 <p>By default Android Studio creates default test classes when a project is created.
 These classes are meant to serve as an example for developers when wring unit tests and should either be removed or renamed</p>
-                <p>Caused By: Developers do not write unit tests and hence these artifcats remain in the project or developers start adding test methods into these files and it soon becomes burdensome/risky to refactor</p>
+                <p>Caused By: Developers do not write unit tests and hence these artifacts remain in the project or developers start adding test methods into these files and it soon becomes burdensome/risky to refactor</p>
                 <p>Detection: The class name is ether 'ExampleUnitTest' or 'ExampleInstrumentedTest'</p>
             </td>
         </tr>